DeplanckeLab/ChromatinHD/README.md

-# Peak free-based inference of gene expression from scATAC-seq
-TODO
-This repo contains (will contain) notebooks with the respective analyses and text notes with ideas to try out.
+# High-resolution peak-free modeling of chromatin accessibility and activity